-Berkeley Plantation is Virginia’s most historic plantation.
+Day 1 Berkeley Plantation is Virginia’s most historic plantation.
 Five terraced gardens leading from the house to the James River were dug by hand before the Revolutionary War.
 Flowers bloom spring through fall and many hundred-year old trees grace the restored boxwood garden offering breathtaking vistas of the James River.
 Next stop, Jamestown Settlement where you will enjoy a guided tour focusing on native to the Americas flora and fauna.

 Day 4 Visit Busch Gardens where you’ll learn a little about the 120+ varieties of plants that reside in the park and how these plants provide the basic needs for the insects and wildlife at Busch Gardens.
 You’ll also learn how you can help in the conservation efforts of our planet by creating your own certified wildlife habitat garden.